 In this project, we will investigate the effect of inter-group bias on spontaneous mentalizing in neurotypical and autistic individuals.

-It has long been thought that autism is characterised by a core deficit in mentalizing; that is, representing the mental states of oneself and others’ to predict and understand behaviour.
-However, this mentalizing deficit theory has recently been challenged.
+It has long been thought that autism is characterised by difficulties in mentalizing; that is, representing the mental states of oneself and others’ to predict and understand behaviour.
+However, this mentalizing theory has recently been challenged.

 Email Hannah Partington at email@example.com if you would like to find out more!